MaastrichtU-IDS/best-practices/docs/create-doap.md

 ### Motivation: lack of semantic interoperability

 The lack of well-defined indexing practices is a common problem in most institutional repositories.
 Researchers will typically assign keywords to their projects, however, these terms are not extracted from a controlled vocabulary or thesaurus.
 This leads to ambiguity and lack of standardization in terms which are used to describe the content of their projects.
 As solution to the problem, IDS has undertaken the effort to design a search engine that provides a single entry to our research projects.
-The result is the [IDS Dashboard](https://maastrichtu-ids.github.io/projects/), particularly aimed in making our software findable, accessible, interoperable and reusable ([FAIR](https://maastrichtu-ids.github.io/best-practices/docs/fair-data)), an essential component to reducing barriers for access.
-In addition to facilitating access to projects, IDS Dashboard reconciles and indexes projects using metadata descriptors that come directly from the Github repository using a machine-readable ontology.
+The result is the [IDS Dashboard](https://maastrichtu-ids.github.io/projects/), particularly aimed at making our projects findable, accessible, interoperable and reusable ([FAIR](https://maastrichtu-ids.github.io/best-practices/docs/fair-data)), an essential component to reducing barriers for access.
+In addition to facilitating access to our projects, IDS Dashboard reconciles and indexes projects using metadata descriptors that come directly from the Github repository using a machine-readable ontology called Description of a project ([DOAP](https://github.com/ewilderj/doap/wiki)).

 ---